e-mail: bok@dhit.pl

 1.23 ZŁ

-Give us a call tel: +48 888 99 98 98 or contact us through contact form on our website.
-You can check the power and the shape of magnet in our magnetic calculator power calculator
+Give us a call tel: +48 888 99 98 98 or get in touch via form on the contact page.
+You can check the lifting capacity as well as the shape of neodymium magnet in our force calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.